 Here, non-harming and compassion flow both from a sensitivity to our own hopes and fears and the ability to place ourselves in the shoes of others.
 Compassion towards self and compassion towards others are inseparable.

 The Buddha’s teachings about statecraft and government also embody compassion as a guiding principle.
-The Cakkavatti Siihanaada Sutta describes a state in which the king ignores his religious advisers and does not give wealth to the poor.
+The Cakkavatti Sihanada Sutta describes a state in which the king ignores his religious advisers and does not give wealth to the poor.
 Poverty becomes widespread and, in its wake, follow theft, murder, immorality in various forms, and communal breakdown.
-The culmination is a "sword period" in which men and women look upon one another as animals and cut one another with swords.
+The culmination is a ’sword period’ in which men and women look upon one another as animals and cut one another with swords.
 In this sutta, lack of compassion for the poor leads to the disintegration of society.
 Lack of social and economic justice leads to disaster.
 In contrast, the ideal Buddhist model for society, as deduced from the texts, would be one in which exploitation in any part of its structure is not tolerated.
 Such a society would be rooted in compassion.
 Compassion is its prerequisite.

 For example, the Kandaraka Sutta describes the path of a person who “does not torment himself or others.”
 Moral uprightness is stressed initially but the final stages of the path are seen purely in terms of meditation and mind-training.
 At this point, no mention is made of outgoing action:

-By getting rid of the taint of ill will, he lives benevolent in mind; and compassionate for the welfare of all creatures and beings, he purifies the mind of the taint of ill will.”
+“By getting rid of the taint of ill will, he lives benevolent in mind; and compassionate for the welfare of all creatures and beings, he purifies the mind of the taint of ill will.”

-If from a brahman's family… if from a merchant’s family… if from a worker’s family… and if from whatever family he has gone forth from home into homelessness and has come into this dhamma and discipline taught by the Tathaagata, having thus developed friendliness (mettaa), compassion (karu.naa), sympathetic joy (muditaa), and equanimity (upekkhaa), he attains inward calm—I say it is by inward calm that he is following the practices suitable for recluses.”
+“If from a brahmin’s family… if from a merchant’s family… if from a worker’s family… and if from whatever family he has gone forth from home into homelessness and has come into this Dhamma and Discipline taught by the Tathagata, having thus developed friendliness (metta), compassion (karuna), sympathetic joy (mudita), and equanimity (upekkha), he attains inward calm—I say it is by inward calm that he is following the practices suitable for recluses.”

-When there is suffering in others it causes good people’s hearts to be moved, thus it is compassion.
-Or, alternatively, it combats (ki.naati) others’ suffering and demolishes it, thus it is compassion.
-Or, alternatively, it is scattered upon those who suffer, or extended to them by pervasion, thus it is compassion.
+“When there is suffering in others it causes good people’s hearts to be moved; thus it is compassion.
+Or, alternatively, it combats (kinati) others’ suffering and demolishes it; thus it is compassion.
+Or, alternatively, it is scattered upon those who suffer, or extended to them by pervasion; thus it is compassion.

-It is through understanding (= wisdom) that he fully understood others’ suffering and through compassion that he undertook to counteract it…
+“It is through understanding (= wisdom) that he fully understood others’ suffering and through compassion that he undertook to counteract it…

-Likewise it was through compassion that he became the world’s helper and through understanding that he became his own helper.
+“Likewise it was through compassion that he became the world’s helper and through understanding that he became his own helper.”